spdermn02/touchportal-node-api/README.md

   Updates:
     - Refactored Some code slightly
-    - UTF-8 encoding on the socket will help with non-standard ascii character issues Bug Fixes:
+    - UTF-8 encoding on the socket will help with non-standard ascii character issues
+    - Refactored logging to a single method to output a consistent format Bug Fixes:
     - Fixed issue if multiple messages were received at the same time it could cause the json parse to fail and thus causing the code to throw and exception, so now it splits on newlines and works all messages that came in during the read in the order they came in
     - Fixed #5 Issue - forces ids and values to strings during stateUpdate and stateUpdateMany